 Growing up surrounded by water, Natalie was inspired to pursue a career dedicated to reversing the crippling impact overfishing and population growth had on the Chesapeake Bay.
 While earning her B.S. in Environmental Studies & Biology from Randolph-Macon, she worked to educate others as Green Chair of Students for Environmental Action.
 Today, this experienced biologist and research professional is part of a dedicated team of scientists raising millions of oysters.

-Master metal welder John Toll hand crafts our precision aquaculture equipment from raw material to completed product.
-He burnished his skills over dozens of years at a world renowned metal manufacturer.
-John now translates our patented designs into Hoopers Island's signature line of equipment.
+Master metal welder John Tall hand crafts our precision aquaculture equipment from raw material to completed product.
+He burnished his skills over dozens of years at a world-renowned metal manufacturer.
+John now translates our patented designs into Hoopers Island's signature line of equipment including Pearlception 2.0, the first American-made high-speed laser guided oyster sorter and grader.

 After 15 years as a chef and hospitality professional, Chris turned his passion for the food industry to oysters.
 Before joining Hoopers Island, he owned and operated a business creating ice sculptures for special events and corporate clients.
 At USAIce, he met and joined forces with Ricky Fitzhugh.
 A former marine, Chris attended the University of Arizona.
 Today, he manages our equipment sales and fabrication division.